Zucchy/environment_model_learning/README.md

 M. Zuccotto, E. Fusa, A. Castellini, and A. Farinelli.
 "Online model adaptation in Monte Carlo tree search planning".
 (Submitted)

 # Contacts
-For any information/bugfix/issue contact Edoardo Fusa (main developer) at edoardo.fusa@gmail.com
+For any information/bugfix/issue contact Edoardo Fusa at edoardo.fusa@gmail.com